avapolzin/CCLya-Payne/README.md

 - **`utils.py`**: Helper functions for data processing and analysis.
 - **`fitting.py`**: Functions for fitting Lyα profiles to observed spectra.
 - **`training.py`**: Scripts and methods for training the neural network on synthetic spectra.
 - **`radam.py`**: An implementation of the Rectified Adam optimizer used in the training process.
+Installed when running `sudo pip install -e .[training]` (see Installation section).

 ### Getting Started
 To get started with fitting Lyα profiles to observed spectra:
 1. CCLya-Payne works with Lyα profiles in velocity-space.
-You will need to convert your observed spectra to velocity-space before fitting.
+You will need to convert your observed spectra to velocity-space in the range (-1400, 1400) km/s before fitting.
-2. Follow the steps outlined in the **`tutorial.ipynb`** Jupyter notebook for a quick guide on how to run the code and perform fits.
+2. Follow the steps outlined in the **`tutorial.ipynb`** Jupyter notebook in the `./tutorial` directory for a quick guide on how to run the code and perform fits.
 A sample spectrum and fitting is included.
-3. Modify the **`guess.txt`** and **`priors.txt`** files to set your initial parameter guesses and parameter priors.
+3. Modify the **`guess.txt`** and **`priors.txt`** files in the `./tutorial` directory to set your initial parameter guesses and parameter priors.
-4. Fitting will produce a few files in the ./mcmc directory.
-Inspect these file sto make sure your fitting is working as expected.
+4. Fitting will produce a few files in the `./tutorial/mcmc` directory.
+Inspect these files to make sure your fitting is working as expected.

 ### Citations and references
 If you use any of these tools in published work, please cite the following papers.